siglar/disruptive-workshop/README.md

 Sadly, they now require an account to use it.
 Without an account you wont be able to obtain an access token.
 So go ahead and create a user account on their website.
 When you've done this (and installed it) log in an copy the command that contains your token.
 It should look something like this: `ngrok config add-authtoken <your_token>`

 Now your ready to create a proxy.
-To do so, run: `ngrok http 5047`
+To do so, run: `ngrok http 5047`.
+The number here is your localhost port, so change it if it differs from the example.

 If successful, you'll now have a proxy.
 It should look like this:
 ![proxy](./Images/proxy.jpg)